 - It works no matter what the attacker knows about your data.
 They might already know some people in the database.
 They might even add some fake users to your system.
 With differential privacy, it doesn't matter.
 The users that the attacker doesn't know are still protected.

 Differential privacy is much better.
 When you use it, you can quantify the greatest possible information gain by the attacker.
-The corresponding parameter, usually named \(\varepsilon\), allows you to make very strong statements.
+The corresponding parameter, named \(\varepsilon\), allows you to make formal statements.
 Suppose \(\varepsilon=1.1\).
 Then, you can say: "an attacker who thinks their target is in the dataset with probability 50% can increase their level of certainty to at most 75%."
+Choosing the exact value of \(\varepsilon\) isn't easy, but at least, it can be interpreted in a formal way.

 And do you remember the previous point about attack modeling?
 It means you can change this statement in many ways.
 You can replace "their target is is the dataset" by anything about one individual.
 And you can add "no matter what the attacker knows" if you want to be extra-precise.
 Altogether, that makes differential privacy much stronger than all definitions that came before.